mongodb/chatbot/CONTRIBUTING.md

 We use [semantic versioning](https://semver.org/) to version packages.

 Updating the version of a package is done as part of the release flow.
-Run the following command from a given package (e.g. `chat-server`):
+Run the following command from a given package (e.g. `mongodb-chatbot-server`):

 ```sh
 npm run release